Phone-GWP-group

 And being unprepared can create many problems.

-Although easing somewhat in 2023, this final concern has been particularly acute over the past few years.
-Cardboard shortages, delays in shipping containers arriving from overseas and even the lack of lorry drivers have meant that lead times on corrugated cardboard packaging, in particular, are longer than they may have been historically.
+Although easing somewhat in 2024, this final concern has been particularly acute over the past few years.
+Cardboard shortages, delays in shipping containers arriving from overseas and even the lack of lorry drivers have meant that lead times on corrugated cardboard packaging are often longer than they may have been historically.

 Fail to prepare, prepare to fail.